twilio-labs/function-templates/video/README.md

 # video

-Basic 1:1 video chat application
+Basic 1:1 video chat application.
+[Check out this blog post for a walkthrough of the app](https://www.twilio.com/blog/build-a-video-app-javascript-twilio-cli-quickly).

 ## Pre-requisites